SchumacherFM/Magento-Markdown/CONTRIBUTING.md

 4. Commit your changes with passing tests (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin develop-feature`)
 6. Create new Pull Request

+## Code style

+PSR and refer please to my code.